Philadelphia Phillies vs Toronto Blue Jays: Odds, Run Line, and Total

 Philadelphia Phillies vs Toronto Blue Jays Betting Trends

-- The Toronto Blue Jays have an active seven-game win streak at Rogers Centre.
+- Philadelphia is 9-1 in its last nine games on the road.

-- Totals have gone over in all four of Toronto's last four ball games.
+- Totals have gone over in all five of Toronto's last five ball games.

 Philadelphia Phillies vs Toronto Blue Jays Injury Reports